 8. Will my car seat fit in the airplane seats?

-Consider traveling with a more compact car seat models.
+Consider traveling with a more compact car seat model.
 I’ve never had any issues with the Cosco Scenera NEXT which is highly-rated, inexpensive, light, and usable rear and forward facing.
-Measure your car seat; as long as it is under 16 inches wide, it should fit.
+Measure your car seat; as long as it is under 16 inches wide at the span about where the armrests will hit, it should fit.

 Need other ideas?
 Check out my guide to the best car seats and boosters for air travel for seats that are tried and true for my family on planes!